leapwallet/cosmos-node-setup/docs/overview.md

 - CPU:
     - Blockchain node: Four 3.2 GHz CPU cores
     - Monitor: Two CPU cores
-    - Cosigners: One CPU core
+    - Cosigner: One CPU core

 We recommend the following if you're using AWS:
 - Use AWS EC2 for the computer.
 Use the `t2.micro` instance type for cosigners, `t2.medium` for monitors, and `t2.xlarge` for blockchain nodes.